bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/60_securing_runtime/6001_aws_runtime_scanning.md

 ### AWS runtime

-Greenfield infrastructure as code deployments are unfortunately not very common.
+Greenfield infrastructure as code (IaC) deployments are unfortunately not very common.
 In reality, AWS accounts typically have objects that were created manually.
 Transitioning to IaC is rarely a one-and-done affair, so you may have objects in your AWS accounts that are managed by a team that has not yet made the switch to IaC.

 That’s why it’s especially important to scan objects directly in your AWS environment and your Terraform templates in Git or as part of the CI/CD pipeline, as shown earlier.